zysio1998/OOP-Test-2019-Starter/README.md

 - No collaboration or communication

 ## Description
 Resistors are electrical components that resist the flow of current through a circuit.
 The amount of resistance is measured in ohms.
-The resistance of a resistor can be evaluated by reading the colour bars on a resistor.
+The resistance of a resistor can be evaluated by reading the colour bars.
 Here is a picture of one:

 ![](images/1.jpg)

-For the lab test today you will be making a program to draw resistors with different resistances.
+For the lab test today you will be making a program to visualise resistors with different resistances.
 This is what your finished sketch will look like:

 ![](images/2.png)